samayp42/Agriculture-chatbot-krushak/README.md

 # Agriculture-chatbot-krushak
-Agruculture chatbot based on Custom dataset and Google-Gemini-LLM
+Agriculture chatbot based on Custom dataset and Google-Gemini-LLM

 Sure, here's a basic README file for your project: